tiksem/CppListenersSet/README.md

 ```

 ## Multithreading and synchronization
 `ListenersSet` is not synchronized by default.
 So adding/deleting/executing the listeners should be done on the same thread.
-If you want a synchronization you should use a synchrnoized version of `SynchronizedListenersSet`, it uses std::mutex for synchronization.
+If you want a synchronization you should use a synchrnoized version `SynchronizedListenersSet`, it uses std::mutex for synchronization.